snapperVibes/Tusky/README.md

 # Tusky
-###### Real-time web quiz application
+###### Real-time web quiz application (work in progress)
-(Work in progress; Tusky certainly isn't ready to scale to 10,000 users)

-This is Tusky's RPC server, implemented in Python.
+This is Tusky's mono-repo.
+Tusky services are stored in their respective folders.